 EGFR GILOTRIF (afatinib) IRESSA (gefitinib) TAGRISSO (osimertinib) TARCEVA (erlotinib) TARCEVA (erlotinib) WITH CYRAMZA (ramucirumab) VIZIMPRO (dacomitinib) Some of the most common changes in NSCLC are changes in the EGFR gene.
 Gilotrif, Iressa, Tagrisso, Tarceva and Vizimpro are oral drugs that can all be prescribed as first treatment.
 They are used to target many different types of EGFR changes.
 You should talk with your treatment team about which one of these drugs is best for you.
 All of them target the most common EGFR changes, but some of the drugs can also target less common changes in the EGFR gene.
-For example, Gilotrif is approved for the EGFR S768I, L86IQ and G7I9X changes and Tagrisso can target EGFR with the T790M change.
-PORTRAZZA (necitumumab) Portrazza targets EGFR and is given by vein.
-It is approved for a type of NSCLC called squamous cell.
-It is given with chemotherapy.
+For example, Gilotrif is approved for the EGFR S7681, L861Q and G719X changes and Tagrisso can target EGFR with the T790M change.
+Gilotrif is also approved for use in patients with squamous cell non-small cell lung cancer.
+If you have received chemotherapy and have squamous cell non-small cell lung cancer, ask your doctor if Gilotrif is an option for you.
+EXKIVITY (mobocertinib) RYBREVANT (amivantamab-vmjw) GILOTRIF (afatinib) PORTRAZZA (necitumumab) Exkivity and Rybrevant have been approved for NSCLC with the exon 20 insertion mutation in EGFR.
+Portrazza targets EGFR and is given by vein.
+Both Gilotrif and Portrazza have been approved for a type of NSCLC called squamous cell.
+Portrazza is given with chemotherapy.
 ALK ALECENSA (alectinib) ALUNBRIG (brigatinib) LORBRENA (lorlatinib) XALKORI (crizotinib) ZYKADIA (ceritinib) Changes involving the gene ALK can also be found in NSCLC.
 These oral drugs are approved to treat such "ALK positive" lung cancer when it has spread.
 Alecensa, Alunbrig, Xalkori and Zykadia are all approved as first treatments, but can also be given as later treatments.
 Lorbrena is approved for use after the cancer has stopped responding to at least one prior ALK treatment.
 Importantly, some of these drugs work to treat cancer in the brain and spinal cord better.
 Some are better if your cancer has certain changes in ALK.
 Some may also have fewer side effects.
 It is important to talk with your healthcare team about which therapy is best for you.
-ROS1 ROZLYTREK (entrectinib) XALKORI (crizotinib) Changes in the ROS1 gene also occur in NSCLC.
+ROS1 ROZLYTREK (entrectinib) XALKORI (crizotinib) Changes in the ROSI gene also occur in NSCLC.
 Xalkori and Rozlytrek also target changes in this gene and are approved for treatment only when the cancer has spread.